 Yeasted bread has never been easier.
 This simple mixing method produces the most beautiful and crusty cranberry nut no knead bread with practically zero hands-on work!

 I’ve made this no knead bread 4x within 2 weeks and I’m not even a bread person.
 But it MADE ME A BREAD PERSON.
 Not sure if that’s a bad thing?
-Thank god we can hide under chunky sweaters and Thanksgiving pants for awhile.

-How to Make No Knead Bread
+Overview: How to Make No Knead Bread

 - Stir 5 ingredients together.
 Don’t even break out your mixer.